jlfwong/speedscope/CONTRIBUTING.md

     Server running at http://localhost:1234
     ✨  Built in 7.30s.

 Most of speedscope is written in TypeScript.
-If you're unfamiliar with TypeScript, then you can either just try to learn it as you go, then [the official TypeScript document](https://www.typescriptlang.org/docs/home.html) may be of use to you!
+If you're unfamiliar with TypeScript, then you can either just try to learn it as you go, then the [official TypeScript documentation](https://www.typescriptlang.org/docs/home.html) may be of use to you!

 If you're not sure where the code you want to modify lives, the [`README.md` in the `src/` directory](./src/README.md) might be helpful.